Grosser Preis F2 von Deutschland

 - Brabham BT30 (Kurt Ahrens): Sold new to Kurt Ahrens (Braunschweig, Germany) and raced in European F2.
 Sold to Montan Racing Team for 1970 and raced by Werner Lindermann but destroyed by fire prior to the Hockenheim round.

-- Lotus 59B [59-F2-19] (Rolf Stommelen): One of three Lotus 59Bs built for Roy Winkelmann Racing in F2 in 1969, and became Jochen Rindt's regular car, winning at Zolder and Tulln-Langenlebarn.
-Driven at other races in 1969 by Alan Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
+- Lotus 59B [59-F2-19] (Rolf Stommelen): New for 1969, and entered by Roy Winkelmann Racing for Jochen Rindt at Thruxton in April 1969, which the Austrian won.
+Driven by Alan Rollinson at Hockenheim, and then by Rindt again at Pau, which he also won.
+Rindt also won at Zolder and Tulln-Langenlebarn, and the car was driven at other races in 1969 by Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
 According to Richard Spelberg's research, this car was converted to Lotus 69 specification for 1970, as F2.69.4.

 - Brabham BT23C (Xavier Perrot): New to Jorge Cupeiro to be used in the F2 Argentine Temporada in December 1968.
 Sold to Xavier Perrot (Zürich, Switzerland) for 1969 and raced in the Swiss championship and in selected F2 races as a Squadra Tartaruga entry.
 To Kurt Buess (Gelterkinden) for 1970 and raced in hillclimbs in Switerland and France.
 Note that this is not the car bearing the identity 'BT23C/17' that was imported into New Zealand by Baron Robertson in 1970.
 Buess was last seen racing this car at Neubiberg 25 Oct 1970.
 Subsequent history unknown but quite possibly the "BT23C" raced by Heinz Schulthess (Corcelles) at the Gurnigel hill climb in Switzerland in September 1971.
 Schulthess kept the car for some time, eventually selling it to an unknown Swiss owner.
 It was acquired by Hans Peter in 2018, and started restoration.